RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 per cell, indicated by the red stripe in [@Fig:survival_dists].
 This suggests that there is a minimum number of channels needed for survival on the order of 100 per cell.
-We also observe a slight shift in the surviving fraction of the data towards higher effective copy number, which matches our intuition that including more mechanosensitive channels increases the survival probability.
+We also observe a slight shift in the surviving fraction of the cells towards higher effective copy number, which matches our intuition that including more mechanosensitive channels increases the survival probability.

-![**Distributions of survival and death as a function of effective channel number.** (A) Empirical cumulative distributions of channel copy number separated by survival (green) or death (purple) after a slow ($< 1.0$ Hz) osmotic shock.
+![Distributions of survival and death as a function of effective channel number.
+(A) Empirical cumulative distributions of channel copy number separated by survival (green) or death (purple) after a slow ($< 1.0$ Hz) osmotic shock.
 (B) The empirical cumulative distribution for a fast ($\geq 1.0$ Hz) osmotic shock.
 Shaded green and purple regions represent the 95%